Forever Rich, Chapter 4

 Let’s consider first how debt can actually be a blessing.

-The ministry where I serve, Heaven’s Family, works around the world to meet very pressing needs of the poorest of Christians, the “least of these” of whom Jesus spoke in His foretelling of the judgment of the sheep and the goats (see Matt.
+The ministry I founded and serve, Heaven’s Family, works around the world to meet very pressing needs of the poorest of Christians, the “least of these” of whom Jesus spoke in His foretelling of the judgment of the sheep and the goats (see Matt.
 25:31-46).
 We focus on helping believers who are facing even more daunting challenges than poverty, such as persecution, hunger, natural disasters, widowhood, illness, unsafe water, orphanhood and physical handicaps.
 We also establish micro-banks that provide small business startup loans to help enterprising believers lift themselves from poverty.

 Through relatively small loans, very poor Christians who would otherwise not have had a chance to start their own business are empowered to become self-supporting and prosper.
 Their debts are temporary, and if you asked any of them if their indebtedness was a blessing or cursing, they would affirm the former.
 Their loans paved the way for a brighter future.
 As they’ve prospered, they’ve not only been empowered to meet their own needs, but also to meet the needs of others.
 They’ve been empowered to lay up treasures in heaven—through a loan.